MonkeyCoin/MNKY/index.md

     0x...
 Also listed below in Contract Info.

-The rate for the MonkeyDart ICO is
+The rate for the MonkeyDart ICO is:
 ### 0.001 ETH = 10,000 MNKY

-IF for some reason, all 6+ billion of MonkeyDart's are purchased during the time of the ICO, sending anymore will result in a failure and your ETH - gas will be returned to your address.
+IF for some reason, all 6+ billion of MonkeyDart's are purchased during the time of the ICO, sending anymore will result in a failure and your ETH (- gas) will be returned to your address.

 The same will happen if ETH is sent to the contract AFTER the ICO has ended.